Maldives

-Maldives, (Note: /ˈmɔːldivz/ MAWL-deevz; ދިވެހިރާއްޖެ, /dv/.) officially the Republic of Maldives, (Note: ދިވެހިރާއްޖޭގެ ޖުމްހޫރިއްޔާ, /dv/.) and historically known as the Maldive Islands, is an archipelagic country in South Asia, located in the eastern Arabian Sea, within the northern Indian Ocean.
-Maldives is southwest of Sri Lanka and India, about 750 km from the Asian continent's mainland.
-Maldives' chain of 26 atolls stretches across the equator from Ihavandhippolhu Atoll in the north to Addu Atoll in the south.
+The Maldives, (Note: /ˈmɔːldivz/ MAWL-deevz; ދިވެހިރާއްޖެ, /dv/.) officially the Republic of Maldives, (Note: ދިވެހިރާއްޖޭގެ ޖުމްހޫރިއްޔާ, /dv/.) and historically known as the Maldive Islands, is an archipelagic country in South Asia, located in the Indian Ocean, near the southeastern boundary of the Arabian Sea.
+The Maldives is located southwest of India and Sri Lanka, about 750 km from the Asian continent's mainland.
+The Maldives' chain of 26 atolls stretches across the equator from Ihavandhippolhu Atoll in the north to Addu Atoll in the south.

-Maldives is the smallest country in Asia.
+The Maldives is the smallest country in Asia.
 Its land area is only 298 km2, but this is spread over roughly 90000 km2 of the sea, making it one of the world's most spatially dispersed sovereign states.
 With a population of 515,132 in the 2022 census, it is the second least populous country in Asia and the ninth-smallest country by area, but also one of the most densely populated countries.
-Maldives has an average ground-level elevation of around 1.5 m above sea level, and a highest natural point of only 2.4 m, making it the world's lowest-lying country.
+The Maldives has an average ground-level elevation of around 1.5 m above sea level, and a highest natural point of only 2.4 m, making it the world's lowest-lying country.
 Some sources state the highest point, Mount Villingili, as 5.1 m.

 Malé is the capital and the most populated city, traditionally called the "King's Island", where the ancient royal dynasties ruled from its central location.
-Maldives has been inhabited for over 2,500 years.
-Documented contact with the outside world began around 947 AD when Arab travellers began visiting the islands.
+The Maldives has been inhabited for over 2,500 years.
+Documented contact with the outside world began around 947 CE when Arab travellers began visiting the islands.
 In the 12th century, partly due to the importance of the Arabs and Persians as traders in the Indian Ocean, Islam reached the Maldivian Archipelago.
-Maldives was soon consolidated as a sultanate, developing strong commercial and cultural ties with Asia and Africa.
-From the mid-16th century, the region came under the increasing influence of European colonial powers, with Maldives becoming a British protectorate in 1887.
+The Maldives was soon consolidated as a sultanate, developing strong commercial and cultural ties with Asia and Africa.
+From the mid-16th century, the region came under the increasing influence of European colonial powers, with the Maldives becoming a British protectorate in 1887.
 Independence from the United Kingdom came in 1965, and a presidential republic was established in 1968 with an elected People's Majlis.
 The ensuing decades have seen political instability, efforts at democratic reform, and environmental challenges posed by climate change and rising sea levels.
-Maldives became a founding member of the South Asian Association for Regional Cooperation (SAARC).
+The Maldives became a founding member of the South Asian Association for Regional Cooperation (SAARC).

 Fishing has historically been the dominant economic activity, and remains the second largest sector, behind the rapidly growing tourism industry.
-Maldives rates "high" on the Human Development Index, with a per capita income significantly higher than other SAARC nations.
-The World Bank classifies Maldives as having an upper-middle income economy.
+The Maldives rates "high" on the Human Development Index, with a per capita income significantly higher than other SAARC nations.
+The World Bank classifies the Maldives as having an upper-middle income economy.